052824-NETAzureFullstack/AssetHunter/ReadMe.md

 -The app will then also compute 3 proposed strategies for successfully acquiring the asset and subsequently turning it into profit!

-- As a user, I should be able to extrapolate all of the resulting information by downloading it as a .pdf file.
+- As a user, I should be able to finally retrieve all of the resulting information by downloading it as a .pdf file.